You want to teach your kids purpose & meaning? Put these 15 books on your bookshelf.

 Create the environment & they will come to discover and to develop in their own time.

 Prepare the environment and allow for liberty within the environment.
 My husband and I lie and breathe that fact of life, including with the books on our shelf.
+Helping our sons find a sense of purpose in meaning in life is our main priority as parents.

 Most of the books in this list below are not children's' books.
 However, the ideas and concepts can certainly be introduced to a child.
 The idea is to curate a bookshelf of books that teach your kids about the world and what it means to exist within it.
 The hope is to pique curiosity and to garner questions about the world.